WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Configuration/index.md

 ---
 layout: Meadow
-title: Meadow Configuration
+title: Configuration
-subtitle: Meadow Configuration Files
+subtitle: Controlling settings at build-time for device and app information.
 ---

-# Meadow Configuration
+Meadow has a robust configuration framework that allows you to adjust settings at build-time and deploy them with an app.

+## OS/Device Configuration and Application Configuration

+There are generally two sets of configuration options:

+ * **OS & Device Configuration** -
+ * **Application Configuration** - [Coming soon.]

+## Meadow.OS and Device Configuration

+[device name, OS settings, etc.]

 Meadow can be configured through two files:

-* `meadow.yaml` - General board and system configuration
+* `meadow.config.yaml` - General board and system configuration
 * `wifi.yaml` - Access point and password configuration

 Both of these files are optional and the default values (shown below) will be used if the particular file is missing from the file system.

-## `meadow.yaml`
+## `meadow.config.yaml`

-`meadow.yaml` can be used to set a number of options
+`meadow.config.yaml` can be used to set a number of options

 ```yaml